How To Create VNet In Azure

 FAQs

-• A subnet is an important concept that you must know while working with virtual networks.
+• A subnet is a crucial concept to understand when working with virtual networks.

-• The process of dividing a network into small networks is known as a subnet.
+• Dividing a network into smaller networks is known as subnetting.

-• An Azure subnet is nothing but a range of IP addresses in the Azure virtual network.
+• An Azure subnet is a range of IP addresses in the Azure virtual network.

-• It’s better to divide a virtual network into multiple subnets in terms of security.
+• It’s better to divide a virtual network into multiple subnets for enhanced security.

 • It’s all about dividing the IP range of a Virtual network into multiple subnet IP ranges.

-• The Azure resources that are present inside the Azure subnet can communicate with each other and also with the help of Network Security Groups (NSGs), the Azure resources present across the Azure subnets inside the same Azure virtual network can communicate with each other.
+• The Azure resources within the Azure subnet can communicate with each other.
+Additionally, with the help of Network Security Groups (NSGs), Azure resources across different Azure subnets within the same Azure virtual network can also communicate with each other.

-• The role of the Network Security Groups (NSGs) is quite crucial as it helps to control the traffic from or to the subnets.
+• The role of Network Security Groups (NSGs) is crucial, as they help control traffic from or to the subnets.

 Wrapping Up